Delticom AG publishes 2009 annual report

 Tel.: +49(0)511-936 34-8903

 Delticom, Europe’s leading online tyre retailer, was founded in Hanover in 1999.
-With 100 online shops in 35 countries, the company offers its private and business customers an unequalled assortment of excellently priced car tyres, motorcycle tyres, truck tyres, bus tyres, rims, complete wheels (pre-mounted tyres on rims), selected replacement car parts and accessories, motor oil and batteries.
-Delticom carries more than 100 tyre brands and more than 25,000 tyre models.
-Customers receive extensive information on product features, pricing and alternatives.
-Delticom delivers either directly to the customer’s home address, or to one of the more than 24,000 service partners – affiliated garages which take delivery of tyres and then install these on the customer’s vehicle.
+With 105 online shops in 35 countries, the company offers its private and business customers an unequalled assortment of excellently priced car tyres, motorcycle tyres, truck tyres, bus tyres, special tyres, rims, complete wheels (pre-mounted tyres on rims), selected replacement car parts and accessories, motor oil and batteries.
+The independent website reifentest.com contains impartial information about tyre tests and helps the customers choose from more than 100 tyre brands and more than 25,000 tyre models.
+Delticom delivers either directly to the customer’s home address, or to one of more than 25,000 service partners – affiliated garages which take delivery of tyres and then install these on the customer’s vehicle.
 Delticom’s Wholesale division also sells tyres to wholesalers domestically and abroad.

 On the Internet at: www.delti.com